PDC-support/pdc-intro/episodes/bash.md

 (Absolute)
 cd /home/tkl/shell-lesson-data/exercise-data
 ```
+Both ways are useful.
+Determine which is best for the situation at hand.
 ---

 ### Text editors
 Very good idea to master at least one (non-graphical) editor in the terminal.